-Seven-time world champion Michael Schumacher celebrated his 90th Formula 1 victory at Monza where he announced his retirement from the sport at the end of the season.
+Seven-time world champion Michael Schumacher celebrated his 90th Formula 1 victory at Monza on this day in 2006 as he announced his retirement from the sport at the end of the season.

 Schumacher made his debut in 1991. in Jordan, and in 1992. he claimed his first victory at Spa Francorchamps.
 German won first two world championship titles in Benetton in 1994. and 1995. after beating Damon Hill in Williams Renault.